 As part of the Town’s program to update the community’s water meters, customers have access to an online customer portal to monitor their water usage.
 Since utility fees are directly linked to usage, the new portal is a great tool to help customers save money.
-Anyone who has received the new meters, or has been upgraded with the new technology, has access to sign into the portal through the Town’s website.
+Everyone who received new meters as of 2018, or was upgraded with the new technology, has access to sign into the portal.

 The customer portal is a communications tool for customers to better understand their water consumption and can notify the customer of any unusual water use.
 The customer can set thresholds to receive alerts if there is continuous water consumption that may indicate a household leak.
 The dashboard includes a notification section for municipal messaging and features the watering schedule for quick reference.

 What information can I see on the portal?

 You can view your usage information in a variety of ways – from calculated hourly readings to actual monthly and annual values.
 Details include:

 - Hourly interval data

 Can I see the data in gallons vs. cubic meters?

 The portal measures water down to the litre while billing is rounded to the nearest cubic metre (1000L).
 The portal does allow the ability to change the units of measure displayed by clicking the gear icon on the page.